-If the defendant is served inside Utah, the defendant must file an answer within 20 calendar days after service.
-If the defendant is served outside Utah, the defendant must file an answer within 30 calendar days after service URCP 12(a).
-The time to answer in an eviction case is much shorter.
-The summons will say how many days the defendant has to respond.
+In most cases, if the defendant is served in Utah, they must file their answer within 21 calendar days after the date of service.
+If the defendant is served outside Utah, they must file an answer within 30 calendar days after service.
+URCP 12(a).
+The time to answer in an eviction case is much shorter and the time to answer will be stated in the summons.

 If the defendant does not file an answer or an appropriate motion within that time, the plaintiff may ask the court to enter a default judgment.
 A default judgment means the plaintiff wins, and the defendant doesn't get the chance to tell their side of the story.
 For more information and forms, see our page on Default Judgments.

 The defendant should carefully read the complaint or petition.